-In 2017-18, the Responding to Student Voice project explored policy and practice.
-It examined the ways in which institutions and students’ associations respond to student feedback.
-During this project students and staff worked together to develop a set of core principles that underpin policies and practices relating to responding to student voice in a range of contexts.
+Student feedback plays a crucial role in every aspect of education.
+Responding to student voice involves paying attention to how student feedback is processed and how the impact of this activity is communicated back to students, and questions around how effectively providers and students’ associations are doing this are increasingly important.
+During this project, students and staff worked together to develop a set of core principles that underpin policies and practices relating to responding to the student voice in a range of contexts.

 We gathered evidence through a consultation with the Scottish higher education sector and a scan of international practice to form our student voice principles of practice.
 We have published a report on the findings of this research, comprising a literature review, interviews and surveys.